unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 Daston, Lorraine.
 “Objectivity and Impartiality: Epistemic Virtues in the Humanities.”
 In *The Making of the Humanities: Volume III: The Modern Humanities*, edited by Rens Bod, Jaap Maat, and Thijs Weststeijn.
 Amsterdam University Press, 2014.
 27-42.

 Evans, Richard J. *The Coming of the Third Reich*.
-New York: The Penguin Press, 2004.
+The Penguin Press, 2004.

 Evans, Richard J. *The Third Reich In Power*.
-New York: The Penguin Press, 2005.
+The Penguin Press, 2005.

 Iggers, Georg G. “Nationalism and historiography, 1789-1996: The German example in historical perspective.”
 In *Writing National Histories: Western Europe Since 1800*, edited by Stefan Berger, Mark Donovan, and Kevin Passmore.
 Taylor & Francis Group, 1999.
 15-29.